react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 #### `tabBarButton`

 Function which returns a React element to render as the tab bar button.
 It wraps the icon and label.
-Renders `Pressable` by default.
+Renders [`PlatformPressable`](elements.md#platformpressable) by default.

 Only supported with `custom` implementation.